-All borrowings held have no security.
+All borrowings except Bank of Zambia facility held have no security.

-- The interest rate on the loan from Moringaway is set at an average of 6.38% above the Zambian Government 91-day treasury bill rate. - The Grameen Credit Agricole loan was at an average rate of 24%. - The Triple Jump facility had an interest rate of at average of 26.9%. - The Bank of Zambia facility had an interest rate of at 8% secured by shareholder guarantee. - The FMO Entrepreneurial Development Bank facility is set at 7.4% above the Zambian Government 182-day treasury bill rate.
+- The Grameen Credit Agricole loan was at an average rate of 24%. - The Triple Jump facility had an interest rate of at average of 26.9%. - The Bank of Zambia facility had an interest rate of at 8% secured by shareholder guarantee.
+During the year under review, the Company obtained an additional ZMW 40 million under the same terms as the previous borrowings. - The MCE Social Capital facility had an interest rate of 23%. - The FMO Entrepreneurial Development Bank facility is set at 7.4% above the Zambian Government 182-day treasury bill rate.